jwebster2469/ChatGPT-store/README.md

 > "*I don't think that users are optimally selecting multiple custom GPTs, which leaves some missed and unused.*"

-> "*I'm very happy as a significant contributer of intelligence in the AI revolution*"
+> "*I'm very happy as a significant contributer of intelligence in the AI revolution.*"

 > "*For me, AI expanded my general high intelligence like a librarian, I don't concentrate like a doctor does.*"